Sivakumarraj/Healthcare-chatbot/README.md

 # Healthcare-chatbot
-How to create an Healthcare chatbot using rasa Software to decrease the efficiency of time,and increase the accuracy of treatment
+How to create an Healthcare chatbot using rasa Software to increase the efficiency of time,and increase the accuracy of treatment